GSA/idmanagement.gov/_implement/distribute-fcpca.md

 - [Share via over-the-air profile delivery and configuration (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - [Share via over-the-air delivery and configuration from an MDM server (Apple Developer Library)](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 Third-party applications are also available.

-> ***For iOS only** -- If you download and install the FCPCA root certificate from an email or an intranet website, you will need to _manually enable SSL trust for FCPCA_.
-This is not needed if you use Configurator 2 with over-the-air (OTA) methods or an MDM enrollment profile to install the FCPCA root certificate.
+> ***For iOS only** -- If you download and install the FCPCAG2 root certificate from an email or an intranet website, you will need to _manually enable SSL trust for FCPCA_.
+This is not needed if you use Configurator 2 with over-the-air (OTA) methods or an MDM enrollment profile to install the FCPCAG2 root certificate.
 (See [Enable Full Trust for FCPCA](#enable-full-trust-for-fcpca).)

 ### Install an Apple Configuration Profile